wonkodv/hanstool/README.md

 -----------

 Scripts are python files that are imported as submodules of `Env`.
-You can define functions variables and most important, commands there.
+You can define functions variables and most importantly, commands there.
 The way you load scripts:
 1. Specify one or more scripts or directories with scripts on the command line
 2. If no scripts were loaded on the command line,